gloaysa/whatsplaying/README.md

 - **Works with your Sonos devices**: If you start a playlist or album on a Sonos device, **What's Playing** will automatically switch to that device and display the album art.
 - **Blur Background**: The background of page is blurred with the main colors of the currently playing album.

-## Configurations

-**What's Playing** can be customized to suit your needs by setting configurations.
-The first time you run the application, you will be prompted to enter your Plex token and other configurations.

-- `PLEX_TOKEN`: MANDATORY.
-This is your Plex token.
-It's used to authenticate with your Plex server.
-You can find it by following this [guide](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).

-- `HIDE_LIBRARY`: OPTIONAL.
-This is a comma-separated list of library sections you want to hide.
-For example, if you have libraries named "Music" and "Podcasts" and you want to hide the "Podcasts" library.

-- `PREFER_ORDER`: OPTIONAL.
-This is a comma-separated list of device names in the order you prefer them to be displayed.
-For example, if you have devices named "Living Room", "Bedroom", and "Kitchen" and you want them to be displayed in that order, If none of them are playing, but you have another device playing, the currently playing will be displayed by default.
-As soon as any of your favorite devices start playing, it will be displayed instead.

-- `AUTO_START_ALBUM_LIBRARY`: OPTIONAL.
-This is a boolean value that determines if the Album Library should start
-- automatically if your media players are stopped/unreachable for 5 seconds.
-Defaults to false.

-Once you have set the configuration, if you ever want to change it again, navigate to `/config` in your browser.

 ## Screenshots

 Player with blurred background: